numofran6/numofran6/README.md

 ## 👨🏾‍💻 Software Developer |  <a target="_blank" rel="noopener noreferrer" href="https://numoportfolio.vercel.app/"> 🌍 Portfolio</a> ↗

 - ⚡ I'm an expert in implementing software solutions that address unique challenges.
-- 👯 Always excited to collaborate on exciting projects that solve interesting problems.
+- 👯 Always excited to collaborate on exciting projects.

 ## 💻 Technologies & Languages
 -  I have built some amazing projects with React, WordPress (Gutenberg), Next.Js, MongoDB, NodeJS, etc.